 - Feminism doesn’t equal rejection of femininity.
 You have a choice of being feminine or not, feminism is not a tool to license either.
-Feminists male and female role models are also essential to your life.
+Feminist male and female role models are also essential to your life.

 - Social norms can always be changed and biology should never be an excuse for male or female privilege.

 - Let’s talk about sex and for once, not link it to shame.

 - “My money is my money, and his money is our money” is utter rubbish.